-Fruity Granulizer is a generator plugin that utilizes the granular synthesis technology.
+Fruity Granulizer is a sample based plugin that utilizes the granular synthesis.
 The source material for the Granulizer is a wave sample loaded by the user.
 Granular synthesis splits a wave sample into many small pieces (grains) that are looped/played-back according to the settings of the generator.
 The length and spacing of the grains can also be altered to achieve different tonal effects.

 Granular synthesis can be used to stretch a wave without altering its pitch or create interesting and complex audio effects.
 As all of the parameters are automatable, you can even start with normal playback and then morph to complete audio chaos.